History of cocaine: Popularization

 In the 1931 song "Minnie the Moocher", Cab Calloway heavily references cocaine use.
 He uses the phrase "kicking the gong around", slang for cocaine use; describes titular character Minnie as "tall and skinny;" and describes Smokey Joe as "cokey".
 In the 1932 comedy musical film The Big Broadcast, Cab Calloway performs the song with his orchestra and mimes snorting cocaine in between verses.

 During the mid-1940s, amidst World War II, cocaine was considered for inclusion as an ingredient of a future generation of 'pep pills' for the German military, code named D-IX.

 A cocaine trade was emerging in the Americas following World War II.

+In 2006, Hype Beverages produced Cocaine Energy Supplement, also known as "Cocaine Energy Drink", a highly caffeinated energy drink.